Urooj-naveed/GMM-Voice-Recognition/README.md

 - The system results in a **95%** accuracy of gender detection.
 - The code can be further optimized using multi-threading, acceleration libs and multi-processing.
 - The accuracy can be further improved using GMM normalization aka a UBM-GMM system.

+## Akvnowledgement
+This project is built upon the foundation provided by Ayoub Malek ([Link to the original project repository](https://github.com/SuperKogito/Voice-based-gender-recognition)).
+I would like to express my gratitude for their contributions, which served as inspiration and guidance for my work.
+Further changes were made according to the requirement of our project for the coursework Probability and Stochastic Processes.